Tobenna-Etiaba/ActiveDirectory-UserCreation/README.md

 <br />

 <h1>ActiveDirectory (Part 2 - Joining The VMs & Creating Users)</h1>
-Following up on the setup I will be demonstrating how I was able to join the Windows 10 VM to the Windows server as well as creating a wide array of users that can log into the Windows 10 VM.
+Following up on the setup I will be demonstrating how I was able to join the Windows 10 VM to the Windows Server as well as creating a wide array of users that can log into the Windows 10 VM.

 <h2>Tools Used</h2>

 - Microsoft Azure
 - Remote Desktop
 - Powershell
+- Powershell ISE

 <h2>Operating Systems Used</h2>